fenixchow/IBM_Final_Capstone_Project/README.md

-# ibm_training
+# IBM_Final_Capstone_Project
-this is for my IBM Data Science certificate training
+this is for IBM Data Science Final Capstone Project by Fuge Zou